Home 9 Cheetah 9 Asiatic Cheetah

-The Asiatic cheetah is a subspecies of cheetah that can be found in the deserts of Iran.
-The cat is also called the Persian cheetah and Iranian cheetah.
+The Asiatic cheetah is a subspecies of cheetah found in the deserts of Iran.
+It is also known as the Persian cheetah and Iranian cheetah.

-The Asiatic cheetah once lived in India, Afghanistan, Arabia and Pakistan.
-Now there are only small groups of Asiatic cheetahs in various Iranian reserves, with occasional sightings in Pakistan.
-It is estimated that there are less than 100 cats currently living in the wild.
+The Asiatic cheetah once lived in India, Afghanistan, Arabia, and Pakistan.
+Today, only small groups of Asiatic cheetahs are found in various Iranian reserves, with occasional sightings in Pakistan.
+It is estimated that less than 100 cats live in the wild.

 Scientific Name: Acinonyx jubalus venaticus